VeselinaSidova/Veselina-Sidova-employees/README.md

 # Employee Work History

 Employee Work History is an React.JS application that helps identify the pair of employees who have worked together on common projects for the longest period of time.
-It takes input data from a CSV file and displays the common projects and the duration of the longest working pair.
+It takes input data from a CSV file and displays the common projects of the longest working pair.

 ## Features